02 May Beating complexity with a disciplined, collaborative process of a diverse, aware group

 Whatever business we’re in, we face more disruptive technologies, more regulations, and more competition.
 No one person can keep on top of all that.
+The only way to succeed is through effective team work and team building.
 People are anxious, curious, distracted, overconfident.
 Given the speed of change and the complexity of our environment, there are more ideas, possibilities, initiatives, and challenges coming at us all the time.
 Some people are better than others at keeping focus.
 We need to open up our thinking to a broader awareness.
 But we need to do so in a simple, disciplined way, so that the focus is on the substance and not the process.

 Change isn’t a new phenomenon.
 It’s always been with us.
 The telling points now are the speed and novelty of the changes, and the uncertainty of whether and how they will happen: we just don’t know what will happen because we’ve never had these technologies before.